Martin P. Mackay Education Center

-There are three options of programming available at the Mackay Education Center.
+There are three program options available to students as the Mackay Education Center.
 A description of each program follows:

 CARE - Choices, Attitude, Responsibility, Excellence

-The CARE program is a self-contained program option that provides academic and social/emotional supports to students.
-This program provides instruction by highly qualified special education teachers with the support of its own full-time social worker.
-This classroom is designed to support students who may have difficulty with transitions or who need a higher level of therapeutic support.
-Students will be mostly self-contained throughout the day with exceptions for P.E., electives (if applicable), and lunch, unless the IEP determines other opportunities are appropriate.
+The CARE program is an option for that provides intensive academic and social-emotional supports to students.
+This program provides instruction by highly qualified special education teachers with the support of social workers.
+This program is designed to support students who may have difficulty with transitions or who need a higher level of therapeutic support.
+Traditionally, students in the CARE program do not attend classes at their home school.

 BRIDGE - Building Responsible Individuals Driven by Goals in Education

-The PACT program is a program designed for seniors who find themselves lacking the required credits for high school graduation.
-This program utilizes an independent, self-directed learning environment and uses a computer-based curriculum for both instructional delivery and student management.
-Guidance counseling support is provided to these students, as well as a transition component to enhance job skill development.
+The PACT program is designed for students who find themselves lacking the required credits for high school graduation.
+This program utilizes an independent, self-directed learning environment and uses a computer based curriculum for both instructional delivery and student management.
+Social work support is provided to PACT students, as well as a transition component to enhance job skill development.
 The purpose of this program is to assist students in successfully achieving the necessary credits to receive their high school diploma while preparing them for their post-secondary transition.

-The program is designed to address the diverse emotional, academic, and vocational needs of our students.
-The program establishes a supportive learning environment necessary to develop a healthy self-image and develop positive social behaviors so that students become positive contributing members of society.
+The overall Mackay Education Center program is designed to address the diverse social-emotional, academic, and vocational needs of our students.
+Our program establishes a supportive learning environment necessary to develop a healthy self-image as well as assisting our students in the development of positive pro-social behaviors on their path to becoming positive contributing members to their communities.

-The methods through which change or growth in students is anticipated includes:
+The methods through which change and growth in students is anticipated includes but is not limited to:

 The Academic curriculum reflects the coursework necessary for graduation from each district that sends students.
 Each student is given an opportunity to function at the appropriate academic grade level and curriculum.

 Students take course work in the following areas:

-The emotional issues presented by the students are understood to represent their response to personal and interpersonal stresses.
-Inappropriate behavior and inappropriate affective expressions, with adverse affect on academic performance, are seen as symptoms of their emotional issues.
+The social-emotional issues presented by our students are understood to represent their response to personal and interpersonal stresses.
+Inappropriate behavior and inappropriate affective expressions, with adverse affect on academic performance, and functioning in social situations, are seen as symptoms of studentís emotional disability.